 Anything bought for a society is held by the Union for Society and Sports Team use and should not be taken home as outlined in the constitution.
 It is important that societies and sports teams keep an inventory of what they have in their possession to ensure that nothing is lost or stolen at the end of the academic year.

-Any concerns or queries around making purchases please contact our Finance and Officer Manager – Kai, ks84@soas.ac.uk or the Activities and Events Coordinator – Sarah, st104@soas.ac.uk
+Any concerns or queries around making purchases, check the Funding Guide, and if you still have questions please do contact our Finance and Officer Manager – Kai, ks84@soas.ac.uk or the general SU email – su@soas.ac.uk

 Generating Income for your Club or Society